karabellyj/tree-js/README.md

 ### Overview
 Simple implementation of Binary tree in Javascript without ES 2015 classes.
+This project was implemented using `Node v14.19.0`.

 ### Usage
 #### Tests